tomay/ga-marxan/README.md

 Genetic algorithm
 -----------------
 The genetic algorithm is not yet included here pending publication by collaborators, but contact me if you would like more information.
+Initial tests show we can get comparable results, though not as quickly.
+What's particularly appealing about this approach is the potential to use any objective function to define what makes a reserve network valuable, not only the one that ships with Marxan.

 For more about Marxan:
 http://www.uq.edu.au/marxan/